YonatanHen/Barber-Manager/README.md

 # Barber-Manager
-Application which manages barber schedule.
-This project includes programming in C#, SQLite database and XAML.
+The Barber Manager application manages a barber schedule and helps with making new appointments according to the annual schedule.
+This is a WPF project based on C# code that interfacing to the SQLite database.

 ## Screens: